 Divide your to-dos into three lists: a project list, the very next step list, and the “waiting for” list.

 LIST ONE: GOALS & PROJECTS (UPDATE WEEKLY/MONTHLY)

 This is the list with the final step.
 The entire project.
 Your goal.
+Some refer to it as the Master List.
 Schedule deadlines for these.
 Keep all of your projects on this list, and you can refer to it when tackling your day.
-Examples: